History Graduate Student Handbook

 • Facilitating academic misconduct by intentionally aiding or attempting to aid in the violation of Texas State’s Honor Code.

 Students are expected to produce their own work and support academic honesty.
 For the first offense, faculty members will refer cases of academic misconduct to the Graduate Studies Director and the Honor Code Council, which will result in the student automatically being placed on academic probation.
-A second violation will result in expulsion from the History Department’s MA program.
+A second violation will result in suspension from the History Department’s MA program (see “Probation and Suspension” above).
+No student placed on probation due to academic misconduct will be eligible for a Public History internship the next semester.

 A full list policies and expectations can be found on the university’s honor code site.